Independent Living for Seniors

 Essential Skills Training

-For those who have experienced extensive vision loss and are struggling with daily tasks – cooking, grocery shopping, keeping track of mail and bills, finding dropped objects, or having medications accessible and organized – we invite you to participate in one of our campus-based or community-based Essential Skills Training programs.
+For those who have experienced extensive vision loss and are struggling with daily tasks – cooking, grocery shopping, keeping track of mail and bills, finding dropped objects, traveling safely or having medications accessible and organized – we invite you to participate in one of our campus-based Essential Skills Training programs.
 Participants will get to try adaptive equipment and learn new techniques from experienced and caring staff.
-The result: improved skill, confidence and independence.
+The result: improved skill, confidence, and independence.

 Diabetic Self-Management is a community-based service for diabetics with vision loss who struggle to manage their diabetes independently.
 This program provides individualized, home-based services in independent diabetes management.